brunossilveira/trecker/README.md

 # Considerations

+My focus here was to use Kinesis as a way of getting geolocation data.
+In a real world application, the fields would be gathered using an exposed API, from `application`.
 This solution is really powerful, there are a lot of companies using Kinesis that process terabytes of data each day without a problem.
 If one shard isn't enough, just add more and plug more consumers to it.
+This architecture also facilitates adding more validations/controls that uses the locations from devices, all one needs to do is to write another consumer app with the business logic and voila :smile:.

 A good alternative to improve performance even more would be to use a non relational database such as MongoDB to store locations.
+We could also change Ruby to a more performatic language such as Java.